 Bran didn't think that warging into the Wylis in his vision would have a different outcome than warging into present-Hodor, which he had already done successfully.
 However, since he was anchored in the present when it happened, and Wylis didn't have the power of greensight, it became too much for him and his mind broke.

-It's clear that Bran can reach the people in his visions, whether through warging or simply calling to him, like he called out to his father at the Tower of Joy (assuming you believe that Ned Stark was actually turning at the sound of Bran's voice, and not at something else).
+It's clear that Bran can reach the people in his visions, whether through warging or simply calling to them, like he called out to his father at the Tower of Joy (assuming you believe that Ned Stark was actually turning at the sound of Bran's voice, and not at something else).
 Reddit user Lycosnic posted about this theory involving Bran and the Mad King Aerys Targaryen:

 "If you remember Jaime’s testimony, the mad king just kept repeating 'burn them all.'
 What if he didn’t mean King’s Landing and the rebels?
 What if Bran somehow either accidentally or purposefully lets him see the army of the dead?
 Someone could be yelling something akin to 'burn them all' just like tonight’s 'hold the door.'"